-For these ads you ‘bid’ for a keyword, and then Google shows the best bidder to the customer.
-They don’t just decide if your ad is good based on how high you bid, they have an algorithm that judges the ‘quality’ of your ad, as they want to show the most relevant ads to the customer.
+For these ads, you "bid" for a keyword, and then Google shows the best bidder to the customer.
+They don’t just decide if your ad is good based on how high you bid.
+Google search ads have an algorithm that judges the “quality" of your ad, as they want to show the most relevant ads to the customer.

-The quality score is decided by factors such as your click-through rate, conversion, geography, size of bid and other factors to decide which ad the customer should see.
+The quality score is decided by factors such as your click-through rate, conversion, geography, size of the bid, and other factors to decide which ad the customer should see.

 Display ads are ads that appear on other websites.
-Google shows these ads to the customer through their ad network, and uses the same relevancy factors as paid search ads.
-Display ads can include images, so they can showcase your brand more than paid search ads.
+Google shows these ads to the customer through their ad network and uses the same relevancy factors as paid search ads.
+Display ads can include images so that they can showcase your brand more than paid search ads.

-This can be very powerful if you have a product that is time-limited e.g. if you have a sale ending that week or your product is for a holiday such as Mothers’ Day.
+This can be very powerful if you have a time-limited product—e.g., if you have a sale ending that week or your product is for a holiday such as Mothers’ Day.

 The examples above are just Google Ad examples, but each ad platform has different types of ads that you can use.
 Most of them follow a similar formula, so understanding the basics of Google Ads first is a good place to start.